tasksched/tasksched/README.md

 Content of files can be read from standard input or filenames are allowed as command line arguments.
 Both can be used at same time.

-The command `tasksched` allows three actions:
+The command `tasksched` allows three main actions:

 - `workplan`: build an optimized work plan using project/resources/tasks info in input; the output is YAML data (or JSON)
-- `text`: convert output of `workplan` action to text for display in the terminal (colors and unicode chars are used by default but optional).
+- `text`: convert output of `workplan` action to text for display in the terminal (colors and unicode chars are used by default but optional)
 - `html`: convert output of `workplan` action to HTML for display in a web browser (template and CSS can be customized).

+Two extra actions are available as shortcuts (build and convert work plan in a single action):

+- `workplan_text`: build the work plan and convert it to text for display in the terminal (colors and unicode chars are used by default but optional)
+- `workplan_html`: build the work plan and convert it to HTML for display in a web browser (template and CSS can be customized).

 See examples of input files in the [examples](examples/) directory.